stuarttodd-dev/tariffcom/README.md

 # Tariffcom Laravel Tech Test

-This repository contains a Laravel-based technical assessment for candidates applying to Tariffcom.
-The project demonstrates your ability to work with a modern Laravel application, including setup, development, and testing practices.
+This repository contains a Laravel-based technical assessment for Tariffcom.

 ---

+## Project Demo
+[Video to be uploaded here]

 ## Quick Start